NEAR-Hispano/4myFuture/README.md

 Exploring The Code
 ==================

-1. The "backend" code lives in the `/contract` folder.
+1. The "backend" code lives in the `/contract` folder here you can find two folders `/rust` and `/assemblyScript` where contract code lives in both languages.
 See the README there for more info.
-2. The frontend code lives in the `/src` folder. `/src/index.html` is a great place to start exploring.
-Note that it loads in `/src/index.js`, where you can learn how the frontend connects to the NEAR blockchain.
+2. The frontend code lives in the `/fronted` folder. `/frontend/4-my-future/src/index.ts` is a great place to start exploring.
+Here you will find the Landing Page code
-3. Tests: there are different kinds of tests for the frontend and the smart contract.
-See `contract/README` for info about how it's tested.
-The frontend code gets tested with [jest].
-You can run both of these at once with `yarn run test`.

 Deploy
 ======

-Every smart contract in NEAR has its [own associated account][NEAR accounts].
-When you run `yarn dev`, your smart contract gets deployed to the live NEAR TestNet with a throwaway account.
-When you're ready to make it permanent, here's how.
+In the main folder you'll find the scripts folder, here you can execute the next command `scripts/dev-deploy.sh` to deploy AssemblyScript Contract

 Step 0: Install near-cli (optional)
 -------------------------------------